quicknir/reveal_wise_enum/example.md

    - Dealing with someone else's globals!

 Note:
 All of the examples of useful logging have good excuses:
-   - the first two don't affect behwhere did they hurt youavior, and you may want to switch them on/off seamlessly, so passing in loggers/profilers is a pain
+- the first two don't affect behavior, and you may want to switch them on/off seamlessly, so passing in loggers/profilers is a pain
 - polymorphic factory global: the price paid to allow self-registration

 ### Globals vs Singletons